adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		}
 	}

 You just added support for older browsers without changing your application code which is very useful.
 You can equally drop support in the future by deleting that fork, or even both forks if some new even better way of adding a class comes out.
 This way you get the benefit of a faster leaner function or library.
+This proves that a library never has to drop support for a set of browsers.

 ## Conclusion